Records : 1783-1830.

 Memorial and state of facts of the Rev. Benjamin Garish Gray of Halifax, Nova Scotia, clerk, in answer to the petition of Jane Stanners, Mary Fenton, Ann Stanners, Ephraim Garish Stanners and Robert Stanners.
 Concerns his father, Joseph Gray and his estate in land at Hillsborough; includes various other relevant documents such as details of tenants in Joseph Gerrish's memorial which covers a time frame from 1765 to 1786; and a survey plan of land on the Petitcodiac River.

-A table of contents and microfilm shelf list are available in print and as a PDF in the electronic finding aids section.
+A table of contents and microfilm shelf list are available.